 Upon returning from my very first MFR seminar, I started to notice changes occurring within me on a more subtle level.
 I gave up binge partying and eventually eased away from even social drinking; I traded in my partying for self-help books, meditation, nature hikes, various styles of healing workshops, and a whole helluva lot of introspection.

-Once I became comfortable as an MFR practitioner, I began introducing it into my massage practice along with Yin Yoga techniques.
+Once I became comfortable as an MFR practitioner, I began introducing it into my massage practice along with a variety of self-care techniques including exercise, stretching, and yin yoga.
 Because I myself have experienced the benefits of these practices, I feel called and compelled to share them.
 All in all, this work initiated an unraveling effect in me that continues to this day.

 Overall, I would say that my life has become more... gentle.